-This knife of sailor is inspired by english knives.
+This Sailor's knife is inspired by english knives.

 The "Sailor' s rope knife" and the "sway back jack".

-It was also called London because of its origin but it is also called Gabier, Terreneuvas.
+It is also called London because of its origin but it is also called Gabier, Terreneuvas.

 Its characteristic is a round blade in the shape of a sheepfoot.

-It was the only knife permitted on board, considered less dangerous if the sailors started brawling.
+It was the only knife permitted on board, as it was considered less dangerous if sailors started brawling.

-The blade had to be so shaped to cut the ropes with one swoop with the help of a toggle in wood or metal.
+The blade had to be so shaped to cut the ropes with one swoop with the help of a wooden or metal toggle.